ccozkan/a-logwork-orange/README.md

 On this app,

-* users can register and see their worklog.
+* users can register,  save new work log, and see previous ones

-* admin users can see all users, worklogs and sort or filter w.r.t. their attributes
+* admin users can see all users, work logs and sort or filter w.r.t. their attributes

 Check live version at [https://a-logwork-orange.herokuapp.com](https://a-logwork-orange.herokuapp.com)